Lecrapouille/SimTaDyn/doc/Install.md

 SimTaDyn compiles on a MacBook Air and Mac OS X (tested on version 10.9.5).
 To install gtkmm and other dependencies use the tool [homebrew](https://brew.sh/index_fr.html).
 The current gtkmm version is 3.22 and no problem occurred during the compilation of these libs. __However the Gtk::GlArea is not fully implemented on this architecture and by consequence the OpenGL context is not created !
 I'm sorry it does not depend on me but on gtk+ developpers (for memory, Legacy OpenGL worked perfectly on gtk+2 with gtkglext on 2003 with OSX (see [Original-Version-EPITA-2004 branch](https://github.com/Lecrapouille/SimTaDyn/tree/Original-Version-EPITA-2004) but again gtk+ developpers seems have made regressions because the whole gtk window is black (even butons) !)__

+### Debian

+Is similar to Ubuntu.
+Recommended version is 9.3 which contains the correct Gtk version.

 ### OpenSUSE

 Install the following packages:
 ```
 gcc-c++ gtksourceviewmm-devel freeglut-devel glew-devel libdw-devel Mesa-devel Mesa-libGLU-devel libglfw-devel
 ```

-I cannot personally test on SimTaDyn on this plateform.
+Note: I cannot personally test SimTaDyn on this plateform.

 ### Other architecture

-* Debian: I cannot personally test on SimTaDyn on this plateform.
+* I cannot yet personally test on SimTaDyn on distribution like OpenSUSE, Red Hat, Slackware, Gentoo.
 * Window: Not done and no development scheduled yet.
-Indeed Cygwin stopped being ported on Windows XP and so you need higher Window version, which it's not my case currently.
+Indeed, I only have a XP and Cygwin stopped being ported for Windows XP and so I need higher Window version, which it's not my case currently.
 Feel free to help me on this point (I have an Appveyor script for my continous inegration but this script fails during the compilation of the external lib: zipper).

 ## Docker